 GPS Enabled Panic Button

 GPS monitoring devices have evolved to the point where simply tracking a person, vehicle or asset is almost one of the secondary features of tracker devices.
 This is because tracking systems can now provide aggressive driving reports, alert a user if a automobile leaves or enters a particular facility, send notification if a person falls and can even send out routing data and information.
-However, one of the features offered on some personal tracking systems such as the Senior GPS Bracelet is something described as a panic button, and this particular feature is helping enhance safety.
+However, one of the features offered on some personal tracking systems is something described as a panic button, and this particular feature is helping enhance safety.

 - An email address where alert notifications came be sent.

 - A cellular number where text alert notifications can be sent.

 - A contact number to be programmed as the panic button (this can be the same number as the cell phone alert if needed).